adlajebara/word-counting/README.md

 * eng_stopwords.txt contains a list of English stop words
 * topmost.py contains the main function
 * wordfrequency.py contains the tokenize, word count and print functions

+## TO-DO
+Make it faster for larger files.